soulhotel/FF-ULTIMA/doc/New-Color-scheme.md

 - To make a color scheme you need to make `all-global-theme.dracula.css`
 - Luckily for you, this is already taken care of.
 - open > `chrome/themes` folder
-- And just make a copy of `all-global-theme-catppuccin.css` (for dark mode)
+- Make a copy of `all-global-theme-catppuccin.css` (for dark mode)
-- Or make a copy of `all-global-theme-dusky.css` (for light mode)
+- Or make a copy of `all-global-theme-gruvbox-l.css` (for light mode)
+- It doesnt matter which one you copy, but these two above are configured very well for new colors.
-- Name the copy > all-global-theme-`dracula`.css
+- Rename the copy > all-global-theme-`dracula`.css
 - Line 18 to line 55 - are all of the colors that make the color-scheme.
 - Choose your colors.
 - Line 63 to 115 - are variables you can use to fine-tune elements effected by the colors above.